dundd2/Game-Development-Project1-Fall-Guin/readme.md

-# Fall Guin - Interactive 3D Game Development Project
+# Fall Guin - Interactive Unity 3D Game Development
 ## Overview

 This repository contains **Fall Guin**, an interactive 3D game developed in Unity for the Year 1 **G6078: Game Design and Development Assignment 1 - Interactive 3D Game Development in Unity 3D**  Assignments 1 in October 2024.
 This project was completed as part of a group effort, and while it represents collaborative work, I demonstrated various technical skills.